JohnSnowLabs/langtest/docs/pages/docs/run.md

 harness.run()
 ```

-To get the run results in the form of a pandas dataframe we can use the **.generated_results()** method.
+Once the tests have been run using the harness.run() method, the results can be accessed using the **.generated_results()** method.
 ```python
 harness.generated_results()
 ```

- It returns the generated results in the form of a dataframe with pass/fail flag for each test that we had specified.
+This method returns the generated results in the form of a pandas dataframe, which provides a convenient and easy-to-use format for working with the test results.
+You can use this method to quickly identify the test cases that failed and to determine where fixes are needed.

  A sample generated results dataframe looks like the one given below: